gabrielbdf/quarkus-check-status/README.md

-# jcon-app - code from elder moraes on json
+# jcon-app - code from elder moraes on jcon

 ##  I added two more services to monitoring via socket and javascript